How to use Have & Have Got

 • He’s got three brothers / He has three brothers.

-2. Have got and have are used to talk about illnesses.
+3. We use have and have got to talk about illnesses.

 • I’ve got a bad cold / I have a bad cold.